 1. Provide Reasonable Adjustments

-Flexibility is key for employees coping with anxiety.
-Employers can offer workplace adjustments such as flexible work schedules, remote work options, or quieter work environments to reduce anxiety triggers.
+Flexibility is key when an employee has anxiety.
+Employers can offer workplace adjustments such as flexible work schedules, remote work options, or quieter work environments to help reduce anxiety triggers.

 2. Offer Access to Resources and Support Mechanisms